CoffeeStraw/PyonFX/docs/tutorials/1-beginner/02-first-kfx-organized.md

 - Shows a progress bar while the iteration is in progress
 - Handles edge cases you might forget

 Your code becomes cleaner and more robust with just one function call.
+For more details, check its documentation [here](../../reference/utils.md#pyonfx.Utils.all_non_empty).

 **5. Effect Tracking with Decorators**